 Doctor of Pharmacy for Working Professionals

 The Doctor of Pharmacy (Pharm.D.) for working professionals is an accessible, part-time option for practicing pharmacists in Canada who are keen to achieve the Pharm.D. credential while working.
-The program requires the completion of 15 courses and can be completed part-time in either a three-year or four-year option through a combination of online coursework, two on-campus clinical skills courses, applied learning activities, and two six-week advanced pharmacy practice experiences (APPEs):
+The program requires the completion of 15 courses and can be completed part-time in a three-year, four-year or five-year option through a combination of online coursework, two on-campus clinical skills courses, applied learning activities, and two six-week advanced pharmacy practice experiences (APPEs):

 Upon completion of the program, graduates will be prepared with: